Explore the Interaction Between Moral Practices and Ethical Reflection

 Interaction between practice and theory

-The program offers the opportunity to do an internship with a national or international organization or NGO, and to participate in elective Master-level courses abroad.
+The programme offers the opportunity to do an internship with a national or international organisation or NGO, and to participate in elective Master-level courses abroad.

 Our interdisciplinary approach offers you multiple avenues of investigation into applied ethics.
 In addition to studying philosophy, you will learn about the contexts in which moral problems arise and the different types of analysis that may be needed in various contexts.
 You will also examine how viewpoints from different disciplines can strengthen ethical reflection and argumentation.

-The Master’s program in Applied Ethics is embedded in Utrecht University’s Ethics Institute, a research-driven organization that focuses on human dignity and human rights, education ethics, animal ethics, sustainability ethics, public health ethics, and bioethics.
+The Master’s programme in Applied Ethics is embedded in Utrecht University’s Ethics Institute, a research-driven organisation that focuses on human dignity and human rights, education ethics, animal ethics, sustainability ethics, public health ethics, and bioethics.
 Read more about the teaching and research environment, including our teaching staff.